Why work in Sweden?

 Sweden encourages innovation.
 Companies in fields from ICT to energy are at the cutting edge of sustainable development and technological advancement.
 Swedish companies like IKEA, Ericsson and Spotify have fundamentally changed their fields – and continue to do so.

-Year after year, international rankings such as the European Innovation Scoreboard and innovation surveys like the Legatum Prosperity Index rate Sweden as an innovation leader.
+Year after year, international rankings such as the Global Innovation Index, European Innovation Scoreboard and innovation surveys like the Legatum Prosperity Index rate Sweden as an innovation leader.
 If you work in Sweden, you could be a part of taking your field to the next level.

 2. Globalisation as a driving force